Skip to main content

 Figure \(\PageIndex{27}\) shows an interactive iCn3D model showing a comparison of the structures of oxidized (1ERU) and reduced (1ERT) human thioredoxin.

-Figure \(\PageIndex{27}\): Comparison of the structures of oxidized (1ERU) and reduced (1ERT) human thioredoxin.
+NIH_NCBI_iCn3D_Banner.svg Figure \(\PageIndex{27}\): Comparison of the structures of oxidized (1ERU) and reduced (1ERT) human thioredoxin.
 (Copyright; author via source).
 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...XPVsErV2JWxdA6.

-The two subunits of thioredoxin, linked by a disulfide are shown in gray.
+The two subunits of thioredoxin, linked by a disulfide, are shown in gray.
 Press the "a" key to toggle between the oxidized form, with Cys32-Cys35 disulfide shown as a yellow stick, and the reduced form with the reduced and separated Cys 32 and Cys 35 shown in colored spheres.
 Not that the hydrogen covalently attached to the free cysteine side chain does not show in a crystal PDB structure.

 SUMMARY

 Photosynthesis in vascular plants takes place in chloroplasts.
 In the CO2-assimilating reactions (the Calvin cycle), ATP and NADPH are used to reduce CO2 to triose phosphates.
-These reactions occur in three stages: the fixation reaction itself, catalyzed by Rubisco; reduction of the resulting 3-phosphoglycerate to glyceraldehyde 3-phosphate; and regeneration of ribulose 1,5-bisphosphate from triose phosphates.
+These reactions occur in three stages: the fixation reaction, catalyzed by Rubisco; reduction of the resulting 3-phosphoglycerate to glyceraldehyde 3-phosphate; and regeneration of ribulose 1,5-bisphosphate from triose phosphates.
 Rubisco condenses CO2 with ribulose 1,5-bisphosphate, forming an unstable hexose bisphosphate that splits into two molecules of 3-phosphoglycerate.
-Rubisco is activated by covalent modification (carbamoylation of Lys201) catalyzed by Rubisco activase and is inhibited by a natural transition-state analog, whose concentration rises in the dark and falls during daylight.
+Rubisco is activated by covalent modification (carbamoylation of Lys201) catalyzed by Rubisco activase.
+It is inhibited by a natural transition-state analog, whose concentration rises in the dark and falls during daylight.
 Stromal isozymes of the glycolytic enzymes catalyze the reduction of 3-phosphoglycerate to glyceraldehyde 3-phosphate; each molecule reduced requires one ATP and one NADPH.
 The cost of fixing three CO2 into one triose phosphate is nine ATP and six NADPH, which are provided by the light-dependent reactions of photosynthesis.
 An antiporter in the inner chloroplast membrane exchanges Pi in the cytosol for 3-phosphoglycerate or dihydroxyacetone phosphate produced by CO2 assimilation in the stroma.
 Oxidation of dihydroxyacetone phosphate in the cytosol generates ATP and NADH, thus moving ATP and reducing equivalents from the chloroplast to the cytosol.
-Four enzymes of the Calvin cycle are activated indirectly by light and are inactive in the dark so that hexose synthesis does not compete with glycolysis—which is required to provide energy in the dark.
+Four enzymes of the Calvin cycle are activated indirectly by light.
+They are inactive in the dark so that hexose synthesis does not compete with glycolysis—which is required to provide energy in the dark.

 Photorespiration - RuBisCo/Oxygenase and the Glycolate Cycle - Another Look

 As autotrophs, plants make their fuels.
 They use that fuel to make ATP to power endergonic reactions like protein synthesis, cell division, etc. As eukaryotic cells, they have mitochondria and can use both aerobic and anaerobic respiration to produce ATP.
-In the dark, when photons are not present, they carry out mitochondrial aerobic respiration as they break down carbohydrates to CO2 and water, the reverse of photosynthesis.
+In the dark, when photons are absent, they carry out mitochondrial aerobic respiration as they break down carbohydrates to CO2 and water, the reverse of photosynthesis.

 They also use O2 in another process that is driven by light.
 As we detailed above, the enzyme that captures carbon, RuBisCo, has oxygenase activity.
 RuBisCo uses O2 in a process called photorespiration, which produces CO2 in a competing reaction.
 The final products of the reaction with CO2 using RuBisCo are two 3C molecules, 3-phosphoglycerate (3PG).
 Using O2 as a substrate produces 1 molecule of the 3C 3PG and 1 molecule of a 2C analog, 2-phosphoglycolate (not 2-phosphoglycerate).
 2-phosphoglycolate is also named carboxymethylphosphate.
 About one out of every four turnovers of the enzyme produced this metabolic dead product.
 Given this non-trivial side reaction, the enzyme should be called ribulose 1,5-bisphosphate carboxylase/oxygenase.